officialrajdeepsingh/dotfiles/error-list.md

 ## Soluation 2

-I can not find yet.
+I can not find soluation